TuhinPatra633/Perceptron-algorithm-from-scratch/README.md

 ## Dataset

 We utilized a labeled dataset for training and testing the Perceptron algorithm.
-The dataset is not included in this repository but can be easily substituted with your own dataset.
+The dataset is included in this repository but can be easily substituted with your own dataset.

 ## Implementation